GoogleCloudPlatform/gatekeeper-securitycenter/docs/tutorial.md

     [installation instructions](https://googlecontainertools.github.io/kpt/installation/)
     such as using `brew` for macOS.

-8. Fetch the latest version of the `kpt` package for `gatekeeper-securitycenter`:
+3. Fetch the latest version of the `kpt` package for `gatekeeper-securitycenter`:

     ```bash
     VERSION=$(curl -s https://api.github.com/repos/GoogleCloudPlatform/gatekeeper-securitycenter/releases/latest | jq -r '.tag_name')

-    kpt pkg get https://github.com/GoogleCloudPlatform/gatekeeper-securitycenter.git/manifests@$VERSION gatekeeper-securitycenter
+    kpt pkg get https://github.com/GoogleCloudPlatform/gatekeeper-securitycenter.git/manifests@$VERSION manifests
     ```

-    This creates a directory called `gatekeeper-securitycenter` containing the resource manifests files for the controller.
+    This creates a directory called `manifests` containing the resource manifests files for the controller.

-9. Set the Security Command Center source name:
+4. Set the Security Command Center source name:

     ```bash
-    kpt cfg set gatekeeper-securitycenter source $SOURCE_NAME
+    kpt cfg set manifests source $SOURCE_NAME
     ```

-10. Set the optional cluster name.
-You can use any name you like.
+5. Set the cluster name.
+This step is optional, and you can use any name you like.
 For this tutorial, use your current `kubectl` context name:

     ```bash
-    kpt cfg set gatekeeper-securitycenter cluster $(kubectl config current-context)
+    kpt cfg set manifests cluster $(kubectl config current-context)
     ```

     **Note:** Other
     [setters](https://googlecontainertools.github.io/kpt/guides/consumer/set/)
     are available to customize the package.
-Run the command `kpt cfg list-setters gatekeeper-securitycenter` to list the available setters and their current values.
+Run the command `kpt cfg list-setters manifests` to list the available setters and their values.

-11. Add the Workload Identity annotation to the Kubernetes service account used by the controller, to bind it to the findings editor Google service
+6. Add the Workload Identity annotation to the Kubernetes service account used by the controller, to bind it to the findings editor Google service
     account:

     ```bash
-    kpt cfg annotate gatekeeper-securitycenter \
+    kpt cfg annotate manifests \
+        --kind ServiceAccount \
-        --kind ServiceAccount --name gatekeeper-securitycenter-controller \
+        --name gatekeeper-securitycenter-controller \
+        --namespace gatekeeper-securitycenter \
-        --kv iam.gke.io/gcp-service-account=$GATEKEEPER_FINDINGS_EDITOR_SA
+        --kv iam.gke.io/gcp-service-account=$FINDINGS_EDITOR_SA
     ```

-12. Apply the controller resources to your cluster:
+7. Initialize the package to allow `kpt` to track the controller resources in your cluster:

     ```bash
-    kpt live init gatekeeper-securitycenter --namespace gatekeeper-securitycenter
+    kpt live init manifests --namespace gatekeeper-securitycenter
+    ```

+8. Apply the controller resources to your cluster:

+    ```bash
-    kpt live apply gatekeeper-securitycenter --reconcile-timeout 2m --output table
+    kpt live apply manifests --reconcile-timeout 2m --output table
     ```

     This command creates the following resources in your cluster: